Ekphrasis

 Poems are made from images

-My favourite way to remember an artwork, is to write a short poem about it.
-Whenever I re-read such a poem, I’m transported back to the moment of encounter.
-The process of finding words to describe the artwork, leaves a clear cognitive pathway that I find easy to re-trace.
-Stronger than a photograph, the poem brings back all kinds of sensory memories.
-I keep them not for literary purposes, but as bottled moments.
+The process of finding words to describe an artwork, engages additional cognitive pathway and enhances the visual experience.
+I keep these poems not for literary purposes, but as bottled-up moments.
 Sometimes the process is not finished and the words keep fermenting until the cork pops out!

 Eglė Gineitytė, Friends, 2007